 If a violation of the Policy is found, the level of discipline and type or scope of sanctions will depend on the severity and nature of the discrimination or harassment, the weight of the evidence, and the need to maintain a safe and respectful environment.
-Disciplinary sanctions for employees are defined in TCSG's Positive Discipline Procedure, https://tcsg.edu/tcsgpolicy/tcsg policy manual.pdf, and may include: formal reminders, decision making leave, or dismissal.
+Disciplinary sanctions for employees are defined in TCSG's Positive Discipline Procedure, and may include: formal reminders, decision making leave, or dismissal.